 PhD Program in Electrical Engineering

-The doctorate program in electrical engineering has emphasis areas in Power Engineering, Signals and Systems, RF Systems and Microwave Remote Sensing, and Electronics.
+The doctorate program in electrical engineering has emphasis areas in Power and Energy Engineering, Telecommunications and Remote Sensing, Electronics Engineering, and Computer Engineering.
 The program requires a minimum of 49 credits beyond the BS, distributed as follows:

 - 24 credits in core courses and technical electives in the area of specialization, including 6 credits at 8000 level.

 - 6 credits in electives outside the area of specialization.

 - 6 credits in advanced math courses (at least 3 credits should be 6000 level or above).

 - 1 credit of doctoral seminar (INEL 8998).

 - 12 credits of graduate thesis (INEL 8999).

 In addition, the students must pass a qualifying exam, a comprehensive exam, and their dissertation defense.